 Together, Log File Merging and Downsampling provide a powerful combination:

 They allow you in a few clicks to go from tons of log files and data - to a single, optimized output file with just the data you need.

 Sliced and diced, ready to provide you with insight!

-For both Log File Merging and Downsampling, you can save your option settings and load them next time you work.
+For all the above features, you can save your option settings and load them next time you work.

 Further, you can also use Log File Merging if you use CANvas to re-transform your raw CLX000 data files into e.g. Vector's CANalyzer or PEAK's PCAN-View formats.

 We hope you like these great options in CANvas - if you've got ideas for new features, please let us know!